webmachinelearning/model-loader/README.md

 ## Is it too high level to ever get agreement and ship?

 A trend in web standards is to focus on small, low level APIs that are primarily used internally by JavaScript libraries and frameworks, which in turn provide higher level conveniences to web developers.
-An argument made in defense of the low level focus is that the low level APIs unlock the higher level capabilities.
+An argument made in support of the low level focus is that the low level APIs unlock the higher level capabilities.
 Those higher level layers are often heavily focused on ergonomics and stylistic preferences, and it’s better to let client libraries figure those things out.

-An ML Inference API is lower level than the Shape Detection APIs, and higher level than WebGL and WebGPU.
+An model loader API is lower level than the Shape Detection APIs, and higher level than WebGL and WebGPU.

 Web developers do not typically produce their own ML models.
 They receive models, created by a data scientist, and add them to a web app.
 It’s analogous to how web developers receive images created by a graphic designer and add them to a page.
-The ML Inference API is a low-level, generic API, like an image tag.
+The model loader API is a low-level, generic API, like an image tag.
 The web platform could have evolved without an image tag, and instead offered only a canvas and a byte array input stream reader.
 But then web developers would be dependent on image rendering libraries built on top of those primitives, each with its own supported image formats, buffering behavior, and rendering.
-With access to a standard image tag, with standard image formats supported in all the browsers, developers and hobbyists were able to create content easily.
-Maybe ML inference is a similarly fundamental building block for the future of the intelligent web.
+With access to a standard image tag, and standard image formats supported in all the browsers (even though not prescribed by the spec!), developers and hobbyists were able to create content easily.
+Maybe ML model loading is a similarly fundamental building block for the future of the intelligent web.

-The existence of widely adopted ML inference APIs like TensorFlow Serving suggests that an API at this level of abstraction is broadly useful and can be standardized.
+The existence of widely adopted model serving APIs like TensorFlow Serving suggests that an API at this level of abstraction is broadly useful and can be standardized.

-The internals of an Inference API could also stabilize to the point where exposing them directly to web developers makes sense.
+The internals of a model loader API could also stabilize to the point where exposing the low-level instructions or operations directly to web developers makes sense.